codeforamerica/bizport/docs/DEVELOPER_SETUP.md

 ##### Production Database Import
 Heroku provides a database import feature.
 Because importing an entire database is a major operation, and has the potential to overwrite or destroy data, the command line utility has several warnings before it begins work.

-If you have not spun up the web image yet, do so now:
+If the `web` container isn't running, you can spin it up by running:
 ```
 $ docker-compose up web
 ```

-Access the command line of the Bizport DB docker image:
+First access the command line of the Bizport DB docker image:

 ```
 $ docker exec -it bizport_web_1 /bin/bash